POL-G-077, version 1.5, 5 October 2022

 Staff: Ongoing employees, non-ongoing employees and persons engaged under a contract between the Museum and a recruitment agency.

 Social media activity: Posting content; liking, following and subscribing to social media accounts; sharing, commenting on and marking content as a favourite; sending a private message to a user or account; tagging other users in posts; using geo-tagging to declare a user’s location; interacting with others using social media platforms.

 Unofficial: Staff social media accounts, content and activity which are not authored on behalf of the Museum.

 6. Definition of responsibilities

-Social Media Coordinator: The responsibility of the Social Media Coordinator is to source and post social media content on the Museum’s official accounts, overseeing and managing all social media activity on these accounts.
+Social Media Manager: The responsibility of the Social Media Manager is to source and post social media content on the Museum’s official accounts, overseeing and managing all social media activity on these accounts.
 They engage with social media communities on behalf of the Museum, and work to protect and manage the Museum’s reputation online.

-Manager, Communications, Media and Public Affairs: The Manager of Communications, Media and Public Affairs is accountable for official social media channels and collaborates with Human Resources to ensure the policy is understood and training is offered across the Museum.
+Manager, Communications, Marketing and Public Affairs: The Manager of Communications, Marketing and Public Affairs accountable for official social media channels and collaborates with Human Resources to ensure the policy is understood and training is offered across the Museum.

 This policy applies to all Museum staff in their use of social media, both official and unofficial